wkaisertexas/tiktok-uploader/README.md

 ### Building from source

-Installing from source allows greater flexability to modify the module's code to extend default behavior.
+Installing from source allows greater flexibility to modify the module's code to extend default behavior.

 First, `clone` and move into the repository.
 Next, install `hatch`, the build tool used for this project [^1].
 Then, `build` the project.
 Finally, `install` the project with the `-e` or editable flag.
 ```console